New Zealand to enter lockdown after single virus case found

 New Zealand has reported just 26 virus deaths since the pandemic began.

 The lockdown takes effect from just before midnight Tuesday.
 It requires people to remain at home and avoid others.
 Most people can leave only to buy groceries or exercise.
+The nation’s vaccination program had been accelerating but has been suspended for two days due to the outbreak.